ybtre/MegaTicTacToe-SDL/README.md

 ////////////////////////////////////
               TODO:
 ////////////////////////////////////
-- indicate visually which board you need to play on

 ////////////////////////////////////
               DONE:
 ////////////////////////////////////

+// 25.10.2023 - ~0:45h
+- indicate visually which board you need to play on
+- indicate visually which color has a win on a board

 // 24.10.2023 - ~0:45h
 - final win condition implementation